‘Tremendous loss’: MCSO Undersheriff recalls kinship with fallen RPD officer Keith Booker

 ROCHESTER, N.Y.
-(WROC) — Retired Rochester Police Officer Keith Booker is being described as a man of faith, community and joy.
-He was fatally shot this weekend, the city’s 62nd homicide to-date.
+(WROC) — Retired Rochester Police Officer Keith Booker is being described as a man of faith, community, and joy.
+He was fatally shot this weekend in the city’s latest homicide to date.

+Monroe County Undersheriff Korey Brown first encountered Keith Booker when he was at the academy where Booker was his platoon sergeant.

 “He’s a tremendous loss to the community.
 I feel so bad for his family, I feel so bad for the RPD family.
 I think we both retired from RPD in 2017, so not that long ago, it just happened.
 He’s got a young child at home.
-It’s just ….it’s just a tragic loss to our community, again,” says Undersheriff Brown.
+It’s just ….it’s just a tragic loss to our community, again,” Undersheriff Brown said.

 The Undersheriff also said he will always remember Officer Booker’s uplifting smile, adding his positive energy and dedication to helping others is something everyone can strive to embody in his honor.